Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: The traditional model: Only one rapidly oscillating scalar field and CDM-like features

+The details of the calculation is given in appendix \ref{appa}.
 The ratio of the pressure and the energy density of the system then yields:

 In the limit $m \gg H$, we see that the above ratio tends to zero, specifying an effective equation of state (EoS) of dust.
-Till now, we have not found the solution for the scale-factor $a(t)$.
-To get it, we have to actually solve the Friedmann equation.
+To get the functional form of the scale-factor one has to use the above average values in the first Friedmann equation, Eq.~(\ref{dfried1}).
+Doing so one obtains: